ngocuong0105/dendron-wiki/vault/journal.Blind.md

 Top 5% TC-wise in London, 2YOE.
 300k+ 31 votes, 200k 15 votes, 150k 10 votes, 100 9votes, 120 8 votes, 250k 8 votes

+London TC-s for 2 YOE in hedge funds are around 200k (even sde-s can get that).
+Quant devs, Quant analyst/ research are coser to this.

+Meta TC Sanfrancisco is likley to be 300k for 2 YOE (E5)